gm2552/hungryman/doc/TAPDeployment.md

 * **Dev Account BCrypt Password:** The BCrypt encoded password of the default dev account in the AppSSO instance.

+**NOTE** The default workload namespace is `workloads` and NOT `default`.
+Make sure the workload namespace you choose is setup to build and run workloads.

 The generated zip file from the accelerator will contain project folders for all micro-services and yaml configuration files for the selected options.
 It will also contain a `workloads.yaml` files in the `config/developer` directory that contain configuration data from the choices above that can be used to create the workloads on the cluster.

 ### Application Deployment